jetbrains-academy/kotlin-onboarding-object-oriented-programming/README.md

 2. Install [npm](https://www.npmjs.com/) and [yarn](https://yarnpkg.com/) to your laptop

-TODO: absolute paths to models

-3. Run yarn install in each module woth frontend
+3. Run yarn install in each module with frontend

 4. Build the project:
 ```text